bekk/bekk-christmas/post/java/wip-java-❤️-kotlin.md

 data class CustomerDTO(val name: String, val address: String)
 ```

 That's really all you need.
-One line, and you'll have access to both properties, a `toString()` function, `equals()` and `hashCode()`, as well as a `copy()` function.
+One line, and you'll have access to both defined properties, a `toString()` function, `equals()` and `hashCode()`, as well as a `copy()` function.
 Your code will contain less clutter and become more concise.
-Read more about Kotlin data classes in our Kotlin advent calendar and in the Kotlin documentation, both linked below.
+A simple start, well worth the little effort to change your existing Java code into something more robust and more maintainable.

 Tip: If you convert a class which also contains methods that implement logic, keep in mind that you want to avoid tainting your pure data classes with functions containing logic.
 If you do need some logic connected to your data classes, check out the [post on extension functions](https://kotlin.christmas/2019/9) from the Kotlin advent calendar.

 # Summary

 If you work on a large Java application, but your team is curious about Kotlin, don't worry.
 You don't have to rewrite your entire app to start exploring Kotlin.
 You can start simple with data classes.
 You can even do it while you're still introducing more Java code.
 Try it on for size, and let the `fun` begin!

+Read more about Kotlin data classes in our Kotlin advent calendar and in the Kotlin documentation, linked below.